Learning Neural Networks by Neuron Pursuit: Gradient Flow Dynamics Beyond Saddle Points: Empirical Observations

-Since neurons seems to gradually activate as the training progresses, this observation naturally motivates the design of an algorithm that mimic this behavior by incrementally adding neurons to the network.
+The observation that neurons seem to activate in this sequential, incremental fashion as training progresses naturally motivates the design of an algorithm that mimic this behavior by incrementally adding neurons to the network.
 The goal of the next section is to leverage all these insights to develop a greedy algorithm for training deep neural networks, wherein neurons are gradually added to the network and then the training loss is minimized using this augmented network.